Basic Science Stockroom, Basic Science Building, Room 137; Mon-Fri 8:00 am – 4:00pm.

 If you are taking a chemistry course and would like additional help from a tutor, there are several options here on campus.

 - Peer Tutors: Undergraduate tutors (i.e. recent alumni of the course) are available through the Chemistry Club.
-For the Fall 2016 semester, tutors are available Wednesdays and Sundays, from between 8:00-10:00 PM in Regents Hall 211.
-On Sundays before General Chemistry or Organic Chemistry exams, tutors are available from 7:00-10:00 PM.
-Free
+For the Fall 2021 semester, tutors are available Sundays, Wednesdays, and Thursdays, 8:00-11:00 PM in Regents Hall 353, and on zoom.

 - Academic Resource Center: provides a tutoring service and is located on the third floor of the Leavey Center (x78354).
 Free